thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 ### The Model Factory

-The model factory is a special object available to processors (and other structures such as pre-processors, post-processors, etc.) able to create new instances of the *events* that conform *models* (fragments of templates), and also new instances of *models* themselves.
+The model factory is a special object available to processors (and other structures such as pre-processors, post-processors, etc.) that can create new instances of *events* as *models* (fragments of templates), and also new instances of *models* themselves.

-It is therefore the tool we will use for creating new markup, like we can see in the code above:
+It is therefore the tool for creating new markup, like we can see in the code
+above:

 ```java
 final IModelFactory modelFactory = context.getModelFactory();